 The richest dietary sources of niacin are seafood, such as anchovies, sardines, salmon, and tuna.

-Also, meat and poultry are excellent sources.
+Also, meat and poultry are excellent sources of niacin.
 Beef liver, turkey, chicken, and pork provide high doses of niacin per serving as well.

-On the contrary, dairy and eggs don’t contain high doses.
+On the contrary, dairy and eggs don’t contain high doses of niacin.

 Do vegans get enough niacin from food?